-The Unsolved Murder of Tupac Shakur: Untangling the Epic Layers of Conspiracy Surrounding the Case
+The Unsolved Murder of Tupac Shakur: Untangling the Epic Layers of Mystery Surrounding the Case

 Needless to say, Shakur's relationship with Christopher Wallace, aka Biggie Smalls, aka Notorious B.I.G., had been irreparably damaged.

-But it wasn't any beef between them that pitted East Coast vs. West Coast.
-The general consensus is that it was Suge Knight taking a swipe at Combs during the 1995 Source Hip-Hop Music Awards at Madison Square Garden, held in August, when Shakur was still in prison.
-He reportedly said, "Any artist out there who wants to be an artist and stay a star, and don't wanna have to worry about the executive producer trying to be all in the videos, all on the records, dancing—come to Death Row."
+But it wasn't the beef between them that initially pitted East Coast vs. West Coast.
+The general consensus is that it was Suge Knight taking a swipe at "Puff Daddy" Combs during the 1995 Source Hip-Hop Music Awards at Madison Square Garden that August, when Shakur was still in prison, that lit the fuse.
+Knight reportedly said, "Any artist out there who wants to be an artist and stay a star, and don't wanna have to worry about the executive producer trying to be all in the videos, all on the records, dancing—come to Death Row."

 The LIFE Picture Collection/Getty Images)